Physics-Informed Neural Nets for Control of Dynamical Systems

 \subsection{Metrics}

-The evaluation of the PINC net prediction performance is done on a validation set in self-loop mode (Figures \ref{fig:pinc_feedback} and \ref{fig:pincevolution}).
-In particular, the generalization MSE is computed only at the discrete time steps (vertical lines in Fig.\ref{fig:pincevolution}):
+The evaluation of the PINC net prediction performance is done on a validation set in self-loop mode (Figures~\ref{fig:pinc_feedback} and \ref{fig:pincevolution}).
+In particular, the generalization MSE is computed only at the discrete time steps (vertical lines in Fig.~\ref{fig:pincevolution}):

-where: $\mathbf{y}[k]$ is the prediction of the PINC net given by equation (\ref{eq:interface}) and $\mathbf{\widehat{y}}[k]$ is obtained with Runge-Kutta (RK) simulation of the true model of the plant; and the same control input signal $\mathbf{u}[k]$ is given to both the PINC net and the RK model.
+where: $\mathbf{y}[k]$ is the prediction of the PINC net given by Equation \eqref{eq:interface} and $\mathbf{\widehat{y}}[k]$ is obtained with Runge-Kutta (RK) simulation of the true model of the plant; \eaa{$N$ is the length of vector $\mathbf{y}$; } and the same control input signal $\mathbf{u}[k]$ is given to both the PINC net and the RK model.

-The control performance is measured by employing the \textbf{Integral of Absolute Error (IAE)} on a simulation of C iterations:
+The control performance is measured by employing the \textbf{Integral of Absolute Error (IAE)} on a simulation of $C$ iterations:

 and the \textbf{Root Mean Squared Error (RMSE)}: